Survey team at Urenui River Bridge 176

 Environmental Context

-• Lunar Phase: New Moon selected for optimal eel activity (dark nights)
+• Lunar Phase: New Moon selected for optimal tuna activity (dark nights)

-• Tidal Influence: Rising tide conditions recorded for coastal-connected sites
+• Tidal Influence: Rising tide conditions recorded for coastal-connected Biospheres

 • Weather: Temperature, rainfall (7-day antecedent), wind, and cloud cover